 The results of the prior analysis of expertise required by the board should be set out in the report by the nomination committee published when calling the general meeting at which the ratification, appointment or re-election of each director is proposed.

-The nomination of committee shall check compliance v vith this policy annually and inform on its co onclusions in th e annual d corporate governance repo ort.
+The nomination committee shall check compliance with this policy annually and inform on its conclusions in the annual corporate governance report.